Tobi3010/VR-portals/README.md

 Our minigame is to throw objects into the basket, once one object is thrown in, it will toggle to "hard mode" by moving alittle.
 When another object is thrown in, it will toggle to "easy" mode, by pulsing and becoming big, making it easier to hit.
 Then when a third object is thrown in, it will go back to normal.

+The new logging feature can be toggled by pressing 'A' on the right controller to start logging the user's right hand's coordinates, pressing 'A' again to stop logging.